2016 Silverstone GP2 Series round: Feature Race

-The preferred tyre strategy for the feature race was often to start on the hard compound and then to switch to soft later in the race.
+The preferred tire strategy for the feature race was often to start on the hard compound and then switch to soft later in the race.
 Prema Racing went against this using the opposite strategy to great effect, with Pierre Gasly taking his maiden GP2 win from teammate Antonio Giovinazzi.
 Oliver Rowland also went with this strategy, achieving third despite struggling for grip in the dying laps.
 This result elevates both Prema drivers to first and second in the standings, with Evans maintaining third.